arunkpatra/reloadly-services/transaction-processor/README.md

-# Account Microservice
+# Transaction Processor

-This microservice provides Account related services.
+This is the transaction processor for the fintech platform.

 ## Reference Documentation